cruyffio/EECS560/README.md

-# EECS560 MATLAB Cheat Sheet
+# EECS560/AERO550/ME564/CEE571 MATLAB Cheat Sheet
 Winter 2021

-Important MATLAB commands for this course include but not limited to the following.
+This is a more comprehensive list of MATLAB commands for this course.
 Recall that in MATLAB, if you know a command but do not understand how to use it, you type `help` followed by the command name at the MATLAB prompt, i.e.,
 ```
 >> help ss
 ```